yubik-studio/yubik-studio.github.io/README.md

 For a complete list of my patents and publications, see **[Andrew Milne on Google Scholar](https://scholar.google.com/citations?hl=en&user=MUcNd5cAAAAJ)**.

 Some of my unpublished material is available on **[ResearchGate](https://www.researchgate.net/profile/Andrew-Milne-4)**, including a tutorial on Granger Causation with Python code to replicate the examples.
-Granger Causation is a great technique, but it doesn't work the way many people first expect.
+Granger Causation is a great technique, but it doesn't work the way most people first expect.

 My focus is always on connecting people with systems, **[a concept that I recently wrote about on Substack](https://open.substack.com/pub/milnea/p/connecting-people-with-systems).**  I believe strongly that inclusive team building and agile methodologies are big part of this, and over the years they have brought me good results.

 ## TOOLS AND TECHNOLOGIES RECENTLY USED: